 7 Ask for an estimate if you need one

 No-one has an unlimited budget.
 If cost crosses your mind, just ask.

 If you can’t afford the recommend diagnostics or treatment, talk with the doctor about what you can do within your budget.
 If you have a definite budget, let us know.
 It’s part of the job to help you decide where your money is best spent.
 We want to help you give your pet the best care possible.

 9 If you are not able to medicate your animal easily, ask if there are any alternatives

 Maybe your cat froths at the mouth for 10 minutes when you give him liquid medications.
 Maybe your dog eats around any pill you try to hide in cheese and clamps his jaw when you try to put it down his throat.
 The doctor may be able to choose a different medication that will be easier for you to give.
 Maybe an injection can be given instead of your needing to give an oral medication.
 And most medication can be made in different forms by a compounding pharmacy.
 Some medications can even be made in a gel you rub on the ear.

 10 Don’t cancel your recheck appointment

-Don’t cancel, even if you don’t think your pet doesn’t need it.
+Part of getting the most out of your vet appointment is following up!
+Don’t cancel your recheck appointment, even if you think your pet doesn’t need it.
 Recheck exams are important.
 So many times, a dog has come in with a horrible ear infection.
 The same ear was just treated a month ago and now it’s back.
 The likelihood is, it never cleared up in the first place.
 And now, it’s worse.
 Sometimes a pet’s ear infection, skin infection, etc. seems better but it isn’t completely gone.
 That’s what recheck exams are for.
 The doctor wants to make sure further treatment isn’t necessary.
 If you really think your recheck exam isn’t necessary, call and ask.
 Some things may not require another exam if everything is going well.
 But you may be given a reason why it’s important.